xieyuschen/go-mcp-server/README.md

 I don't aim to blame LLM here because they nataurely lacks these understanding.
 Hence I believe by a mcp to expose more static analysis of project is helpful.

-## Feature

-Current project provides a MCP server with several mcp tools.
-More tools will be supported later.
-HTTP streamable transport is supported now only.

-- [x] go: report go bin, go root and go version.
-- [x] stdlib_symbols: reports all std packages of the global go with all exported symbol details.
-- [ ] external_modules: get all referenced modules with their versions.
-- [ ] module_symbols: get all symbols from a specific version module.
-- [ ] all_modules_symbols: get all symbols from all imported modules.